Huegoxaga/notes/python/tools-and-packages.md

 - Export array to a `txt` file
   - `array.save()`
 - `x > 40` or `x == 1` returns a Boolean array of the same shape as `x` based on the condition
+  - For the returned array, use `~` operator to negate
 - `x > y` if the arrays are the same size, returns a Boolean array with element by element comparisons
 - `x[x>40]` returns new array of items from `x` that are `> 40`
 - `np.where(arr >= 10)` return a filtered index array based on the conditional